Flask is a web development framework written in Python. A framework is something that helps to frame or arrange a website in the right way.

 We can use the @app.route() method for defining the rules.
 Here, we have defined the rule for the homepage (represented by ‘/’ ).
 Just below that, you can see a function called home(), which returns the string ‘hello world’.

-So, what this code block means is that whenever someone visits the homepage of the website, display the string ‘hello world’.
+So, what this code block means is that whenever someone visits the homepage of the website, it displays the string ‘hello world’.

 That’s it.
 We’ve completed writing the code for our hello world program.